Rafael Díez de la Cortina: Carlist representative in America

 Cortina's early whereabouts on exile are obscure; 1878 latest he settled in Paris.
 In 1879 he "was sent" by his king to Mexico; no details are known.
-In 1881 he sailed from Mexico to New York and commenced teaching Spanish.
+In 1881, he sailed from Mexico to New York and commenced teaching Spanish.
 Starting the 1880s he acted as representative of Carlos VII in North America.

 He remained on good terms with the claimant, who wrote a recommendation letter published in the 1889 Cortina's language textbook.
 Naturalized in 1889, he visited Spain every few years; in 1895 Cortina extended his voyage to Venice, where he meet his king personally.
 Neither press of the era nor present-day historians explain exact nature of his activities prior to the late 1890s; one author notes that no tangible results of his political mission in the US are known.

-Cortina was most active in 1896–1898, during the run-up to the Spanish–American War.
+Cortina was most active in 1896–98, during the run-up to the Spanish–American War.
 Busy in the Hispanic New York community and contributing to a daily Las Novedades, he tried to confront the anti-Spanish frenzy of American press and complained about lack of assistance on part of Madrid, the charges which thanks to Vázquez de Mella reached the Cortes and the government in 1896.
-Following a visit in Spain, starting 1897 Cortina changed the tone of his press endeavors; he switched to advertising the claims of Carlos VII.
+Following a visit to Spain, starting 1897 Cortina changed the tone of his press endeavors; he switched to advertising the claims of Carlos VII.
 Thanks to his efforts few US periodicals, including New York Herald, published pieces on Carlism.

-Some quoted Cortina say that 100,000 volunteers waited for an order to rise and that by January 1, 1898, Don Carlos would assume the throne, though also that the claimant would do nothing which might impair international standing of his country.
+Some quoted Cortina as stating that 100,000 volunteers were awaiting an order to rise and that by January 1, 1898, Don Carlos would assume the throne, though also that the claimant would do nothing which might impair international standing of his country.